-The Energy Saving Trust has an on-line Home Energy Check – which you can fill in order to receive a free personalised report showing you how much energy and money you can save in your home.
+The Energy Saving Trust has an on-line which you can fill in order to receive a free personalised report showing you how much energy and money you can save in your home.

 Is there any help towards the cost?

-You can call your local Energy Saving Trust Advice Centre on 0800 512 012 for free impartial advice on all domestic energy related enquiries, and find out about any grants that may be available to you.
+You can also call the local Energy Savings Trust Advice Centre on 0300 123 1234 for free impartial advice on all domestic energy related enquiries, and find out about any grants that may be available.

 Solent Green Deal

-The Green Deal is a nationwide Government initiative to enable homeowners and tenants to make energy efficient improvements to their homes with no initial installation costs!
-The expected savings made on energy bills will always be equal to or greater than the cost of the work.
-There will also be additional help for those most in need, such as the vulnerable, those on low incomes and those with homes that are expensive to improve.
+The Green Deal is a nationwide Government initiative to enable homeowners and tenants to make energy efficient improvements to their homes with no initial installation costs.
+The Government have withdrawn funding for this scheme so unless you have already signed up to a Green Deal package, this option may not be available.
 For more information about the scheme, visit the Solent Green Deal website.